On the Equivalence Principle and Electrodynamics of Moving Bodies: Einstein's equations

 Calculating these terms is straightforward using (\ref{gig}), (\ref{christ}) and identities (\ref{id1}), (\ref{id2}), although it is a bit lengthy.
 We find that

 and so, up to the irrelevant total derivative (note that $\sqrt{-g}=\sqrt{1+1/k}$), the curvature is

 Returning now to the $A_{\mu}$ variables, we should augment the final Lagrangian by a quadratic term in $A_{\mu}$ so that the constraint $k^2q^2A^2=m^2$ is incorporated at the action level.
-In the end we arrive at the following action principle
+Finally we arrive at the following action principle